-The tent body is almost all mesh.
+The Dirt Motel 2 Tent body is almost all mesh.
 For star watching and ventilation, this tent was top-notch.
 The large doors on either side were easy to access.
 The gear pockets inside were modest-sized and there was one additional decent size ceiling pocket.
 The vestibules were ample size for backpack and shoes.
 The 70D Nylon floor predicts durability.